MCMA Adopted Board Policies

 Per the MCMA Constitution, the Nominating Committee “…shall take into account geographic balance of the Board in its considerations.”

-In addition to the geographic considerations mandated by the Constitution, in the course of assembling a slate of candidates the Nominating Committee is charged by this policy with annually evaluating the makeup of the Board of Directors from a variety of different considerations, including geographic balance, gender, assistant representation, and organizational size.
+In addition to the geographic considerations mandated by the Constitution, in the course of assembling a slate of candidates the Nominating Committee is charged by this policy with annually evaluating the makeup of the Board of Directors from a variety of different considerations, including geographic balance, gender, assistant representation, career stage, and organizational size.
 It is the stated intent of the Board of Directors that the makeup of the Board be representative and inclusive of the organization’s full membership makeup.
 The Nominating Committee should also consider service to the association when evaluating individual applicants/nominations.

 Vacancies in Board Positions

 Immediate Past President: If, for any reason, the Immediate Past President is unable or ineligible to serve, the office shall be filled by the most recent Past President eligible and willing to serve.
 Said Past President shall be nominated by the President and approved by the Board of Directors.

 President: If the President position becomes vacant, the 1st Vice President/President-Elect will complete that term and may continue to serve for an additional term as President at their option.